shipyardapp/Shipyard-Documentation/docs/blueprint-library/mode/mode-authorization.md

 ![](https://cdn.sanity.io/images/2xyydva6/production/b58e449da1c44c117e4bd3a88de627af49aac399-285x241.png?w=450)

-4. Provide a descriptive New token name like "Shipyard".
+4. Provide a descriptive New token name like "Platform".
 5. Click **Create Token**.
 6. Copy both the Token and Token Password and store them somewhere safe.
 These values will be used for every Mode Blueprint.